Upcoming Election Dates & Registration Deadlines

 Polling Place Locator

 A provisional ballot is a ballot that is marked by a voter but is not counted at the time it is cast.
-It is issued to a voter who is unable to provide the poll worker with the required documentation.
-There are three instances where you may vote a provisional ballot:
+There are three cases where you may vote a provisional ballot.

 - A qualified voter who has been issued a current and valid Wisconsin driver's license registers to vote at a polling place on election day, but cannot list the driver's license number on the registration